kiojoel/custom-cv-lib/README.md

 - **Time-Series CV**: Respects the temporal order of data, ensuring models are always tested on "future" data relative to the training set.
 - **Spatial Block CV**: Prevents data leakage from spatial autocorrelation by splitting data into geographic blocks.
 - **Statistical Significance Testing**: Includes a paired t-test to determine if the performance difference between two models is statistically significant.
-- **Rich Visualizations**: Tools to plot and compare model performance across folds, and to visualize how the data is split by each CV strategy.
+- **Visualizations**: Tools to plot and compare model performance across folds, and to visualize how the data is split by each CV strategy.

 ## Installation